gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 With working uri paths your docset is more "dynamic" and "discoverable", but it's still fugly.
-I don't know for `Dash` but `Velocity` and `Zeal` are basically web browsers (`Zeal` use `QtWebEngine` and `Velcity` relies on the `Chromium Embedded Framework`) so it's possible to "theme" your docset via css.
+I don't know for `Dash` but `Velocity` and `Zeal` are basically web browsers (`Zeal` use `QtWebEngine` and `Velocity` relies on the `Chromium Embedded Framework`) so it's possible to "theme" your docset via css.

 Problem though, the css theme location is not present in the `toc.json` file so you need to find it on your own.
 That's where Chrome/Firefox/Edge's devtools are your friend :

 ![Chrome Devtools's Source pane](/assets/posh-docs-microsoft-sources-tree.PNG)

-You will to reconstruct the exact same tree directory structure in your docset package and also fix urls.
+You will need to reconstruct the exact same tree directory structure in your docset package and also fix urls.
 I fortunately didn't had to replicate the cross-domain "cdn" requests.
-"Dynamic" pages like powershell `index.html` rely on Javascript to defer resource loading and some DOM elements are lazy-loaded via `Promise`.
+"Dynamic" pages like powershell `index.html` rely on Javascript to defer resource loading and some DOM elements are lazy-loaded via a `Promise`.
 In order to locate and retrieve all the necessary resources I end up using a `webdriver` (`selenium` + `phantomjs`) which is a headless web browser you can automate.
 This is way slower than using simple HTTP requests, but the result is more accurate.

 Follow below is the result with the css theme correctly applied.
 That's much nicer to see !